-As a result, the population projections in the United States put that the number of adults at the age of 65 and older will surpass the number of individuals who are aged 18 and below by 2034.
+As a result, the population projections in the United States put that the number of adults aged of 65 and older will surpass the number of individuals who are aged 18 and below by 2034.
 Additionally, the average life expectancy after the age of 65 is also rising, and therefore, people over 65 will live longer than their counterparts in the past.

-The Future for the Senior and Assisted Living Centers
+The Future of the Senior and Assisted Living Centers

-This rising older population in the United States will undoubtedly have a remarkable impact on the American healthcare system and elder care facilities.
+This rising older population in the United States will undoubtedly have a remarkable impact on the American healthcare system and eldercare facilities.
 As a natural result of this rapid growth, it’s expected by Population Reference Bureau that there’ll be a rising demand for senior living facilities.
-However, there will still be competition among the senior living and assisted living centers in attracting more people to their facilities.
+However, there will still be competition among the senior living and assisted living centers to attract more people to their facilities.

 Therefore, senior and assisted living dining solutions have come up with new trends that define new styles and designs in the catering of these institutions.
 So, we have gathered 5 basic tips to catch up with these new senior and assisted living dining trends.

 1. Multiple Dining Rooms with Various Styles

 The majority of the senior and assisted living centers traditionally have a large dining room in which the meals are presented with set menus.
 However, the incoming baby boomers have experienced of rich tastes and vast knowledge of various cuisines and food types.
 Therefore, it’s necessary to offer more options for senior and assisted living dining by presenting several dining halls designed in different styles with different foods for a more real-life experience.